 Leveraging the support of other agencies remains critical in this effort include but are not limited to the ongoing support of the Dept. of State’s Bureau of Educational and Cultural Affairs’ with its EducationUSA networks outside the US, national professional organizations at all levels, state governors administrations, state departments of commerce and state level commissions of higher education as well as for K-12 systems and many others critically involved in enhancing the US international competitiveness and economic development.
 Key to these objective are the leveraging of all these education and economic assets located across all US agencies to enhance not only U.S. national but also regional, state and local competitiveness and economic growth.

-Study Alabama as a host to this website is a member of this initiative as are similar organizations in nearly every US state and we as all of our sister organizations are also strongly supported by our own state departments of commerce and economic develop entities.
-Study Alabama is supported by the Alabama Dept of Commerce International Trade division, the Alabama Commission on Higher Education (ACHE) and the Alabama Community College System (ACCS) as well as by all our member institutions.
+Study Alabama is supported by the Alabama Dept of Commerce International Trade division, the Alabama Commission on Higher Education (ACHE) and the Alabama Community College System (ACCS) as well as by the Birmingham U.S. Export Assistance Center all our member institutions.

-To find out more about each of our sister state initiatives please choose the state/link on the map below.
+To find out more about each state initiatives please choose the state/link on the map below.
 Comprehensive of all state study state organizations.

-Study State members and their supporting agencies who are interested in connecting with others in this national initiative should consider joining the US Study State Consortia Google Groups Discussion list.
+Study State members and their supporting agencies who are interested in connecting with others in this national initiative should contact Gabriela.Zelaya@trade.gov.

 State flag icons by CustomDesign.Com American States Icon Set.
 This web page is provided for informational purposes only.
 Study Alabama and most of its sister Study State institutions are established non-profit organizations or affiliates of non-profit institutions of higher education and related national and local state agencies.